7 Reasons Why Your Tooth Hurts When Biting Down or Chewing

 When To See A Doctor

-Anytime you feel pain associated with tooth pressure, it’s best to go ahead and plan a trip to the dentist’s office.
-They’ll need to take a small X-ray to see the areas around the tip of the root to rule out an abscess.
+Anytime you feel tooth pain associated with tooth pressure, it’s best to go ahead and plan a trip to the dentist’s office.
+They’ll need to take a dental X-ray to see the areas around the tip of the root to rule out an abscess.
 Plus, they have special tools to check for leaky fillings or cracked teeth.
 Pinpointing the main cause will help you treat the issue before it evolves into something more severe.
 In other words, you could settle for a filling instead of holding out longer and winding up with a root canal.

 teethtalkgirl content is medically reviewed and fact-checked by a licensed dentist or medical doctor to ensure the information is factual, current, and relevant.American Association of Endodontists.
 Tooth Pain..
 American Association of Endodontists.
 NaN Available at: https://www.aae.org/patients/dental-symptoms/tooth-pain/.
 September 30, 2020 International journal of applied & basic medical research.
 Cracked tooth syndrome: Overview of literature..
 International journal of applied & basic medical research.
 NaN Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4606573/.
 September 30, 2020 Mayo Clinic.
 Tooth abscess..
 Mayo Clinic.
 NaN Available at: https://www.mayoclinic.org/diseases-conditions/tooth-abscess/symptoms-causes/syc-20350901.
 September 30, 2020